-OWENS JACKIE EDFORD
+JACKIE EDFORD OWENS

-Five-term magistrate dies following collapse

-by SHELDON COMPTON

-LEXINGTON District 2 Magistrate Jackie Edford Owens died at the University of Kentucky Chandler Medical Center in Lexington about 3:30 p.m. yesterday.
+Five-term magistrate dies following collapse by SHELDON COMPTON STAFF WRITER LEXINGTON District 2 Magistrate Jackie Edford Owens died at the University of Kentucky Chandler Medical Center in Lexington about 3:30 p.m. yesterday.
 The veteran magistrate, who was seeking a sixth term in the upcoming May primary, collapsed late Tuesday night while conducting a mine safety training class.
-Doctors later determined that he had suffered a cerebral aneurysm and simply fell to the aneurysm and simply fell to the ground while talking to his trainees at the site.
+Doctors later determined that he had suffered a cerebral aneurysm and simply fell to the ground while talking to his trainees at the site.

-the site.

 He was 56 and has served on the Floyd County Fiscal Court as a representative for his district for nearly two decades.

-His wife of 31 years, Haitie, spoke from the medical center Thursday less than the medical center than the second of t was essentially nonexistent.
-"He was still on life support with by SHELDON COMPTON
+His wife of 31 years, Hattie, spoke from the medical center Thursday less than two hours after getting the news.
+"We would have been married for 32 years this year," she said.
+"We dated for seven years before we got married.
+He was a hard worker and everybody loved him.
+He was my high school sweetheart."
+Fellow county leaders visiting Owens Wednesday said the longtime magistrate was being kept at that time on life support, with most of his vitals showing normal signs, with the exception of his brain activity, which was essentially nonexistent.
+"He was still on life support with (See OWENS, page three)

+Jackie Edford Owens

 Governor to appoint successor for remainder of term

+by SHELDON COMPTON STAFF WRITER

 PRESTONSBURG - Even as county leaders and friends mourned the passing of District 2 Magistrate Jackie Edford Owens yesterday afternoon, his passing came at a time when the veteran politician was just gearing up for the final legs of his campaign.

 (See SUCCESSOR, page three)